 Scientific Editing Services

-When you submit a scientific journal article to Shearson Editorial Services for language editing, Carlotta will
+When you submit a scientific journal article to Shearson Editorial Services for editing, we will

 - Revise so that the writing is grammatically correct and idiomatic—paying particular attention to punctuation, spelling, capitalization, word usage, agreement, parallelism, pronoun antecedents, modifier placement, and use of scientific terminology.